rackerlabs/cloudfeeds-atomhopper/README.md

 cloudfeeds-atomhopper
 =====================

+This project is currently in sustaining mode as deployed within Rackspace.
+For more information on how to support this in sustaining mode please see https://one.rackspace.com/display/cloudfeeds/Cloud+Feeds+Sustaining+Mode+Documentation+Start+Page.

 **Cloud Feeds Atom Hopper**
 is a Cloud Feeds component that customizes Atom Hopper web application for Rackspace use.
 Some of the customizations are: